 Mark has spent 25 years in the music industry as a drummer and recording artist (Little Angels, Feeder, Skunk Anansie) 13 of them sober.
 Having made the lengthy transition into sobriety whilst constantly touring, recording and promoting Mark knows and understands the pitfalls of addicts needing to get sober in the music industry.

 Matt has been working in the music industry since 1991.
 He was Head Of Marketing for Mercury, Marketing Director for Universal Music Australia, and Marketing Director at Warner Bros UK.
 In 2007 Matt became an artist manager, with co-management of a re-formed Squeeze and a varied roster of 6 or 7 other clients.
 Squeeze was the constant throughout this period and their notorious difficulties helped to shape Matt’s interest in the complex dynamics within bands and Dispute Resolution.
 This led him to train as a Mediator, with National Family Mediation and the London School Of Mediation, and become an accredited mediator with the Society Of Mediators and the Civil Mediation Council.
 Sober since 2006 Matt began to realign his career objectives with his lifestyle and left commercial management in order to focus on Conflict Resolution and Crisis Management, and in 2011 requests also began to come in for him to act as Companion/Mentor/Chaperone for vulnerable artists on tour, and as a touring Mediator, which he has been doing ever since.
 Matt has toured the world in these capacities with artists of all genres, ages and levels of profile.
-Matt is also involved in the UK therapeutic community, works on the committee of the UK Symposium for Addictive Disorders, is a community mediator for the charity Mediation Dorset, and was previously heavily involved with RAPT – the Rehabilitation for Addicted Prisoners Trust.
+Matt is a co-founder and General Manager of iCAAD – the International Conference on Addiction and Associated Disorders which puts on events across the UK and Europe for professionals and interested parties in the fields of emotional, mental and behavioural health, and is a community mediator for the charity Mediation Dorset.

 Andy Franks had a short musical career as a bass guitarist.
 Playing for a couple of years whilst slogging around the German military bases in the early 70’s.
 He had his 15 mins with the band The Wild Beasts – who achieved Bristol legendary status in the late 70’s early 80’s, and also getting one of their singles championed on the John Peel show.
 Shortly after that in 1981 he moved off the main stage, becoming a sound engineer, when he started working for a professional sound company in Bristol, Biggles Music, later named Showtec.
 He has worked his way though every backstage role in the live music industry, from monitor engineer, stage manager, production manager, production director, tour manager and tour director, working for over 17 years with Depeche Mode alone, and 7 years each with Coldplay and Robbie Williams.
 More recently he has worked with the likes of the Rolling Stones, Madness, New Kids on the Block, Leona Lewis and The Stone Roses.
 He was Tour Manager for the 3 nights of Robbie Williams Knebworth Concerts with 135,000 people attending per night, the biggest shows in UK history, and also the 150,000 people who saw Robbie play in one night in Dublin.
 Another record.
 He has travelled to over 60 countries around the world and lived at the top end of the music business with a life of 5 star luxury and private planes – a long way from travelling around in those early days, driving the truck and loading in and out the PA system.
 He is a multi award winning Tour Manager, having won “Tour Manager of the Year” no less than 4 times at the TPI awards, and also “Plumber of the Year” at the prestigious ILMC Arthur Awards on 3 occasions He currently says he is slowing down his work load, but runs the artist liaison operation at Hyde Park every year for the AEG -Barclaycard British Sumer Time Shows, with the likes of the Rolling Stones, Bon Jovi, Taylor Swift, Neil Young, The Libertines, Tom Jones, Black Sabbath, Paul Weller, Elvis Costello, Motorhead, Lionel Richie, The Who, Stevie Wonder, Massive Attack, Mumford & Sons, Carol King, Take That, to name a few, and many many more of the Worlds top Artists, as well as looking after those on the way up and in need of wider exposure.
 Andy, and his wife Becky have also be instrumental in helping with the raising of millions of pounds for the Make-a-Wish foundation, at their Valentine balls in London He currently lives in Brighton and London, and is married with two grown up children, and a small angry terrier.